 Cutting carbs isn’t as simple as grabbing a knife and slicing a french fry in two. 🙄 And let’s face it; you’ve still gotta eat.
 Why not enjoy the better (read: keto) things in life?
 Here are a few incredibly easy ways to cut carbs from your keto diet, especially if you’re just starting out.

-Substitute starches for cauliflower.
+Substitute cauliflower for starches.

 Hip Tip: Cauliflower tends to hold a lot of water, so be sure to drain cooked, riced cauliflower well before adding to recipes.